 by St. Sophronius of Jerusalem

 Our father among the saints, Sophronius, was the Patriarch of Jerusalem.
 An Arab by birth, he was a monk and theologian who was the chief protagonist for Orthodox teaching in the doctrinal controversy on the essential nature of Jesus and his volitional acts.
+This is one of his sermons on the Presentation of the Lord.

 Our lighted candles are a sign of the divine splendor of the one who comes to expel the dark shadows of evil and to make the whole universe radiant with the brilliance of his eternal light.
 Our candles also show how bright our souls should be when we go to meet Christ.